geotools/geotools/docs/user/library/cql/ecql.rst

         Filter filter = ECQL.toFilter(
                 "DWITHIN(buffer(the_geom,5), POINT(1 2), 10, kilometers)");

-  The following example shows how to make a filter using the RELATE geooperation.
+  The following example shows how to make a filter using the RELATE operation.
 In this case, the DE-9IM pattern corresponds to the **contains** spatial relation, It will be true if the first geometry contains the second.

   .. literalinclude:: /../src/main/java/org/geotools/cql/ECQLExamples.java
      :language: java